 Coconut oil is one of the most versatile foods on Earth.
 People use it for much more than just the fat in their pastries.
-It’s list of uses stretches far beyond what we will be covering in this post.
+Here are some unusual uses for coconut oil that will transform the way you look at this super food.
 It is fantastic when used for beauty and medicine.
 Here are 6 unusual uses for coconut oil you may not have heard of before.

 Coconut Oil Helps Cure and Prevent Cavities

 If you’ve heard of oil pulling, then this won’t be too unfamiliar to you.
 Coconut oil can prevent cavities by killing candida albicans.
+Oil pulling is a great addition to your mouth hygiene, and it is easy to do.
+Just swish spoonful of oil in your mouth for around a minute.
+I personally like to add a drop of Thieves essential oil or lemon essential oil to give it a good flavor and boost the benefits.
 Here is a great article on preventing cavities with coconut oil.

 Coconut Oil Heals Pink Eye (and other infections)